Can I fax or email my SEH3 absence form(s)?

 Can I submit one (1) SEH3 absence form for the entire absence?

 No. You must submit one SEH3 absence form for each pay period during your leave.
+Please review the payroll schedule for the pay period beginning and ending dates.

 Does my Administrator/Principal need to sign my SEH3 absence form?

-No, this document contains medical information.
+No, this document contains your medical information.
 Mail or drop off your completed SEH3 form(s) to EHS for processing, our address is at the top of the form.

 Do I need to call out to my location and code my absences?